dvdmtw98/notes/notes-vault/computer-networks/network-models/osi-model.md

 Responsible for Hop-to-Hop Communication (Devices on same network)
 Packets are send to the correct device on this layer using [[mac-media-access-control-address|MAC Address]]
+Defines the protocols for data transmission (e.g. Ethernet, WiFi)

 [[data-link-layer-concepts|Data Link Layer Concepts]]

 #### Layer 3: Network Layer

-Responsible for End to End Communication
+Responsible for End to End Communication (Across Networks)
 Transfers (routes) data using logical addresses

 Uses IP Addresses and routing algorithms to transfer packets over the network